Updated: Nov 19, 2020

 Review for the Reecho & Peacock Spring here

-I have chosen to compare the Freya with Reecho & Peacock's Spring as they both are beautifully painted IEMs which aim to impress on both aesthetic and sonic fronts.
+I have chosen to compare the Freya with Reecho & Peacock’s Spring as they both are beautifully painted IEMs that aim to impress on both aesthetic and sonic fronts.
 Of course, the crown goes to the Freyas for aesthetics.
 For fit, the Spring is much more comfortable personally, with its smaller form factor.

 In terms of sound, I would have to lean in favour of the Spring.
 I find that the Springs are simply technically superior and more enjoyable on a greater variety of tracks.
 It is worth noting that the Freya’s main strength, its lower mids, is where I wished more from the Springs.
 The Springs have more separation and clarity throughout the spectrum.
 They also extend better on both ends of the frequency spectrum.